Thursday 10 August 2023

 The MLitt in Book History is a taught postgraduate programme run by the School of History.

-- Students will acquire the technical skills required for rare book curatorship (teaching involves the Special Collections department).
+- You will acquire the technical skills required for rare book scholarship and curatorship.

-- The programme provides a deep understanding of key issues and methods in book history and familiarises students with the invention, development, spread and transformation of printing.
+- The programme provides a deep understanding of key issues and methods in book history and familiarises you with the invention, development, spread and transformation of printing.

-- Students can undertake skills training in palaeography and either Latin or a modern foreign language.
+- You can undertake skills training in palaeography and either Latin or a modern foreign language.

 Each module typically comprises: